-In cases where non-compliances were found to present a serious risk, the inspector required the operator of the playground to stop using the equipment immediately.
+In cases where non-compliances found to present a serious risk, the inspector required from the operator of the playground to stop using the equipment immediately.
 On such occasions, the equipment was taken out of use or modified so that it will no longer present a risk to children.
-If the equipment presented a high, medium or low risk, the inspector provided the operator of the playground with details of the non-compliances found and asked the operator to send to the MSA within the next few days details regarding the corrective action they would be undertaking to bring the equipment into compliance.
+If the equipment presented a high, medium or low risk, the inspector provided the operator of the playground with details of the non-compliances found, and asked the operator, within the next few days, details to the MSA regarding the corrective action they would be undertaking to bring the equipment into compliance.